WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/CE/William/README.md

 optimal.printAllClustered();
  ```

 From here, we can even compare the exact points it classified.
-This can prove to be not that useful, however: class values in the iris dataset were labelled 0,1,2 for the species of flowers (each number corresponded to a certain type of flower), but the k-means clustering simply assigned classes to the datapoints, it has *no way of knowing the type of flower associated with a certain cluster*.
+This is not always useful, however: we knew the class values for the iris dataset, but the k-means clustering simply assigned classes to the datapoints, it has *no way of knowing the type of flower associated with a certain cluster*.
 That's why I'll compare the centroids:
 ```java
 String fileLocation2 = "dataset/irisLabels.txt";